 Programme Funding Mechanism Opex Funded through general rates.
 Capital Renewals Provided by rates, depreciation.
-Assets are depreciated on a straight-line basis at rates estimated to write-off the cost over the expected useful economic life.
+Assets are depreciated on a straight-line basis at rates estimated to write-off the cost over the expecte useful economic life.
 To meet its capital renewals works programme Council will need to borrow.
-Council views 100% of revenue as an important borrowing affordability threshold for its community.
-This is reflected in our Liability Management Policy.
-Capital New Works Funded by central government water reform funding of \$11M and topped up using loans where applicable.
-To meet its capital improvement works programme Council will need to borrow.
-Council views 100% of revenue as an important borrowing affordability threshold for its community.
-This is reflected in our Liability Management Policy.
+Council views 100% or revenue as an important borrowing affordability threshold for its community.
+This is reflected in outliability Management Policy.
+Capital New Works To meet its capital improvement works programme Council will need to borrow.
+Council v revenue as an important borrowing affordability threshold for its community.
+This is re Liability Management Policy.